Michel Hazanavicius wins directing Oscar for "The Artist"

 Hazanavicius, 44, made his first steps into the international film world in 2006 with "OSS 17: Cairo, Nest of Spies," a parody of 1960s spy movies that he wrote and directed.

+The film won awards at international film festivals in Seattle and Tokyo.
+He followed up with a sequel in 2009, "OSS 117: Lost in Rio."
+Both films later secured distribution in the United States.

-"The Artist", which Hazanavicius has described as a tribute to the early days of Hollywood, received a warm reception at the Cannes Film Festival last year and went on to wow film festival audiences around the world.
+"The Artist", which Hazanavicius has described as a homage to the early days of the Hollywood movie industry, received a warm reception at the Cannes Film Festival last year and went on to wow film festival audiences around the world.

 Hazanavicius' wife, Berenice Bejo, plays rising star Peppy Miller in the movie.
 He turned to kiss Bejo before taking the stage to claim his trophy.